medikoo/log/README.md

 List is comma separated as e.g. `foo,-foo:bar` (expose all `foo` but not `foo:bar`).

 It follows convention configured within [debug](https://github.com/visionmedia/debug#windows-note).
-To ease eventual migration from [debug](https://github.com/visionmedia/debug), configuration is also read from `DEBUG` if `LOG_DEBUG` is not present.
+To ease eventual migration from [debug](https://github.com/visionmedia/debug), configuration fallbacks to `DEBUG` env var if `LOG_DEBUG` is not present.

 ### Tests